GiladAmar/Crash_courses/Common Tools/Unix_tools/disown.md

 mv a b/&
 ```

-## Ensure process runs when terminal is closed
+## Ensure the process runs when the terminal is closed
 ```bash
 disown -a
 ```
-## Attach to process from a new terminal
+## Attach to a process from a new terminal
 ```bash
 setsid process
 ```